wildmichael/pdfFoam/README.md

 sudo apt-get install openfoam171 paraviewopenfoam381
 ```

-In case you are using OpenFOAM 10.04 LTS, replace `maverick` with `lucid` in
+In case you are using Ubuntu 10.04 LTS, replace `maverick` with `lucid` in
 above commands.

 If you want to genereate the Doxygen documentation, you also will need: